1kevinvh/CS-cyclistic-subscribers/README.md

 2. On average, non-subscibers' trip durations are 62% longer than subscribers' trips.

 ## Recommendations
-- Add incentives in the Cyclistic subscription for longer rides.
+- Add incentives in the Cyclistic subscription for longer riders.
-- Add incentives in the Cyclistic subscription for weekend rides.
+- Add incentives in the Cyclistic subscription for weekend riders.